Annex 1 - Main accounting principles of Bilan Carbone®

 This category covers:

-This category covers all goods transports carried out on behalf of the organisation, without ownership of the means of transport being a factor; discrimination is made according to trip type.
+• This category covers all freight transports carried out on behalf of the organisation, regardless of ownership of the means of transport, the distinction being made by nature of trip.
 It includes:

 Transport